mannasoumya/sqltrip/README.md

 # sqltrip
 <b>SQL Map in JAVA.</b>
+<b>It is completely PLATFORM INDEPENDENT.
+Any framework running JAVA 7 or later can use this TOOL.</b>
 Version - sql_trip0.1.
 It is just a BETA VERSION of the general SQL Map available in KALI Linux but written from SCRATCH entirely in JAVA.
 No code was copied.